zeke-02/quartz/content/Personal Life Thesis.md

 - how do we cultivate and maintain freedom? of speech? of mind?
 - what would an idealized world of energy abundance look like?
 - what can we do when the cost of energy shoots to zero?
-- what does decentralization of atoms mean?
+- what does decentralization of atoms actually mean/imply?

 # Miscellaneous Goals
 - build a public laboratory (Thomas Edison style)  / modern incarnation of a library / free compute/hardware makerspace that everyone can use.
 This would require me to get quite rich…